Under-19 Men's Cricket World Cup: 2008 (Winner: India)

 It was the first time the tournament was held in an Associate Member country.
 The 2008 Under-19 Cricket World Cup was held in Malaysia from 17 February to 2 March 2008.
 Along with hosts, 15 other teams battled in 44 matches packed into 15 days across three cities.
 India, still smarting from the loss in the previous edition had reason to be upbeat with Tanmay Srivastava, a mature batsman who eventually finished as the tournament's leading run-getter, in their ranks.
 Australia and England had forgettable campaigns, coming up short against the big teams after making mincemeat of the minnows.
 Defending champions Pakistan were fortuitous to reach the semi-finals as their batsmen never really got going and, against South Africa in the semi-finals, Pakistan had to chase 261.
 New Zealand, boosted by Man of the Tournament Tim Southee, were impressive before losing to India in a narrow run-chase under lights and cloudy skies in the other semi-final.
 South Africa's captain Wayne Parnell had played a major role in ensuring their passage to the summit clash, picking up the most wickets in the tournament en route.
 But they had lost to India in the group stages and lightning did strike twice.
 India under the leadership of Virat Kohli, after being bowled out for 159, emerged triumphant by 12 runs under the D/L method and were crowned champions for the second time.

 2010 (Winner: Australia)

 The 2010 Under-19 Cricket World Cup was held in New Zealand in January 2010.
-The tournament was hosted in New Zealand after the ICC took it away from Kenya on the flimsiest of reasons which ridiculed its own to spread the game.
-Kenya were further kicked by the ICC as their side was not allowed to participate as it had not won the African qualifying event – a weakened side had been fielded as at the time, as hosts, they did not need to qualify.
-As it was, New Zealand did a decent job but crowds were dismal and the group stages were as tediously predictable as in the senior tournament, with the better-funded big nations dominating.
+The better-funded big nations dominated.
 South Africa did beat Australia in a good match but a dead rubber.
 The competition came alive in the quarter-finals as West Indies beat England and Sri Lanka defeated South Africa.
 The best tie of the competition came when Pakistan beat fierce rivals India by two wickets with three balls remaining in a low-scoring match.
 The final between Australia and Pakistan was a rematch of the first tournament, and Australia won by 25 runs in a game where fortunes ebbed and flowed throughout.